Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureSettlements & Settlers.
 A significant historical year for this entry is 1921.

 Location.
 28° 3.071′ N, 82° 22.619′ W. Marker is in Temple Terrace, Florida, in Hillsborough County.
-Marker is on Gillette Avenue just north of East 113th Avenue, on the right when traveling north.
+It is on Gillette Avenue just north of East 113th Avenue, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Tampa FL 33617, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 3 miles of this marker, measured

 The Largest Orange Grove in the World Marker Side 2 image.
 Click for full size.

-Photographed By Tim Fillmon, January 19, 2017
+Photographed by Tim Fillmon, January 19, 2017

 2. The Largest Orange Grove in the World Marker Side 2